 It's also subjective, so a great idea to one person is a complete head-scratcher to another.
 That means that, unlike an accountant, there are no right or wrong answers.
 You are at the whim of the creative director, who is at the whim of the client.

 Something you will discover very quickly is that money is power in advertising.
-With the exception of the powerhouse ad agencies (Crispin, Porter & Bogusky, Weiden & Kennedy, TBWA\Chiat\Day) the clients have all the money and most of the power.
-So, be prepared to have your 120 creative ideas flushed down the toilet in favor of a Frankenstein's monster of an ad that the client designed with his or her daughter and the babysitter.
+With the exception of the powerhouse ad agencies—such as Crispin, Porter & Bogusky, Weiden & Kennedy, and TBWA\Chiat\Day—the clients have all the money and most of the power.
+So, be prepared to have your 120 creative ideas flushed down the toilet in favor of a Frankenstein's monster of an ad that the client designed with their daughter and the babysitter.

 Smart Creatives Are Highly-Prized Possessions

 You have the ideas that make the agency successful, and thus, you will be treated like a king when you get it right.
-Keep doing it for a few decades and you will one day have your own name on the door of the agency, joining the ranks of Bill Bernbach, Tim Delaney, David Abbott, Leo Burnett and many more.
-Work hard and you can literally carve your name into the advertising history books and earn a very handsome living doing it.
+Keep doing it for a few decades, and you will one day have your name on the door of the agency, joining the ranks of Bill Bernbach, Tim Delaney, David Abbott, Leo Burnett and many more.
+Work hard, and you can carve your name into the advertising history books and earn a handsome living doing it.

 The Roles of the Account Teams

 On the other side of the coin, working in accounts has its ups and downs as well.
-Despite what you want to hear, you are there to service the creative work.
-Here's just a short list of what various account service roles entail:
+Despite what you want to hear, you are there to serve the creative work.
+Here's just a shortlist of what various account service roles entail:

 - Expect to work equally long hours as the creatives